StarfishWP/Plugin-Reviews/readme.txt

 == Installation ==

 Go to Plugins>Add New and search "Plugin Reviews".
 Click "Install Now" then "Activate" on this plugin (by "Starfish Plugins").

+There is no settings page.
+Use the shortcode:

+`
+[wr_reviews plugin_slug="plugin-slug-here"]
+`

+Change "plugin-slug-here" to the slug of the plugin you want to display the reviews for.
+The shortcode can be used anywhere on your site, and even on multiple pages/posts.
+There are a number of shortcode parameters you can also use,  [listed here](https://github.com/StarfishWP/Plugin-Reviews/wiki/Shortcode-Attributes).

 == Screenshots ==